Friday, 7 May 2021

 The game seemed most competitive, with both sides trying to play quick attacking football.
 I decided to grab a bench behind the goal and buy a pint of Pravha.
 It was a cold day, but I was out of the wind.

-Horne grabbed his second goal of the game to the satisfaction of the down to earth locals.
+Horne scored his second goal of the game to the satisfaction of the down-to-earth locals.
 Totternhoe had a real community feel to it, which I liked.
-Fifteen minutes from time George Capehorn made it 3-0 with an excellent goal.
+Fifteen minutes from time, George Capehorn made it 3-0 with an excellent goal.

-Joe Clark was sent off for Raiders as I moved round to near the bus stop which was conveniently next to the ground.
+Joe Clark was sent off for the Raiders as I moved around near the bus stop, which was conveniently next to the ground.
 I decided to jump aboard when I saw it coming around the corner.
-I missed a late twenty five yard goal from Tom Kennard.
+I missed a late twenty-five-yard goal from Tom Kennard.

 Fortunately, my buses were working well as I only had a short wait at the Quadrant in Dunstable before a busway service to Luton station arrived, so I made the hourly train to Mill Hill Broadway, with engineering works affecting my options.

 It’d been a smashing few hours out and about.
-It was good to get home and relax with a nice meal and watch the World Snooker semi-finals.
+It was good to get home to relax, enjoy a nice meal, and watch the World Snooker semi-finals.
 Yeah, I liked Totternhoe.

 No comments: